Best Online MBA in Project Management Programs 2024

 What Can I Do With an MBA in Project Management Degree?

 The demand for project managers with an MBA or another graduate degree continues to grow.
-The BLS projects 5% job growth for all management professionals between 2019 and 2029.
+The BLS projects there will be at least 1 million management job openings each year between 2022 and 2023.

-MBA students might focus on a particular career track, such as a career in IT, marketing, finance, sustainability, or human resources.
-Choosing a concentration helps students focus their careers and positions them for employment in industries that suit their interests.
+MBA students might focus on a particular career track, such as information systems, marketing, finance, sustainability, or human resources.
+Choosing a concentration can help students focus their careers and position themselves for employment in industries that suit their interests.

 Construction Project Manager

-Construction project managers work in diverse settings, such as residential, commercial, and infrastructure.
+Construction project managers work in diverse settings, such as residential, commercial, and public construction sites.
 They generally collaborate with engineers and supervise subcontractors' work.
 These project managers manage virtually all aspects of a construction project, including costs, materials allocation, hiring, and adherence to building codes.

 Health Services Project Manager